brianellin/bsky-mcp-server/POST_FORMAT_SPEC.md

 - `standalone` - A regular post
 - `reply` - A response to another post
 - `quote` - A post that embeds another post with added commentary
-- `reply_limited` - A post with limited reply capabilities

 ### Repost Structure
 Reposts use a dedicated `<repost>` tag structure containing: